Ierofantis/Vessel_Tracking/readme.md

    http://localhost:8000/vessels?mmsi=247039300 => fetch data with specific mmsi http://localhost:8000/vessels?mmsi=247039300,311486000 => fetch data with various mmsi http://localhost:8000/vessels?timestamp=1372700100 => fetch data with specific timestamp
- - I have written tests that covers some cases for all the routes.
+ - I have written tests that cover some cases for all the routes.
 To run the asssertions enter:

  ```sh
    ./vendor/bin/phpunit Tests/TestQueries